LimelightVision/LimelightDocs/docs/apriltags_in_3d.rst

 --------------------------------------------

-If your Limelight's robot-space pose has been configured in the web ui, and a field map has been uploaded via the web ui, then the robot's location in field space will be available via the "botpose" networktables key.
+If your Limelight's robot-space pose has been configured in the web ui, and a field map has been uploaded via the web ui, then the robot's location in field space will be available via the "botpose" networktables array (x,y,z in meters, rx, ry, rz in degrees).

 .. image:: https://thumbs.gfycat.com/ForthrightUnfinishedIridescentshark-size_restricted.gif
     :width: 100%